 - 1 medium lemon, juiced

-You can grate fresh ginger, slice it to blend or place the cut pieces into a juicer.
-In this article, we will direct you on how to blend and grate ginger to get a natural homemade ginger juice.
+You can grate fresh ginger, slice it to blend, or place the cut pieces into a juicer.
+This article will direct you on how to blend and grate ginger to get a natural homemade ginger juice.

 - Dice or slice up the ginger.